 What is The Stress Recovery Effect?

 The Stress Recovery Effect is a behavior-based program created by Drs.
 Nick Hall and Dick Tibbits.
-Its purpose is to help employees understand their stress coping styles and either improve or change their approach to dealing with work stress.
+Its purpose is to help employees understand their stress coping styles and either improve or change their approach to dealing with workplace stress.

 Goetzel and Associates evaluated the relationship between ten modifiable risk factors and medical expenditures.
 They found that 22.4% of annual medical spending was related to modifiable risk factors.

 So, to address the modifiable risks in emotional health and stress, Florida Hospital, now AdventHealth, developed this stress management program for its employees, which was also the subject of an IRB-approved research study.

 The program’s design allowed administrators to customize it to each participant using original research.

 During the 6-week pilot, employees identified their distinctive stress coping styles, created a personalized stress profile, and learned various strategies to cope with stress.